-On the 200 block of Broadway, Loretta is positioned directly across from the U.S. Bank Plaza.
+On the 200 block of Broadway, Loretta is positioned directly across from Broadway Square and the Block 9 development.
 The renovated Loretta Building honors the beauty of several historic architectural materials, including original brick and wood, through respectful restoration.

 The renovation introduces contemporary amenities, a rooftop patio and inspiring modern materials such as raw steel, zinc shakes and glass.
 The materials, old and new alike, are thoughtfully connected within the building’s interior space.

-The Loretta Block offers 48,000-plus square feet of office, retail and commercial space.
+The Loretta Block is home to over 48,000 square feet of office, retail and commercial space.

 Before being selected from among 150 submissions nationwide as Best Commercial Project in 2015 by Architects Challenge, the Loretta Building underwent a slew of renovations and improvements to its century-old frame.

 Built in the early 20th century, the Loretta was the brainchild of early Fargo businessman Peter Elliott, who named it after one of his youngest daughters.
 First arriving in the area via ox cart in 1873, Elliott worked on a steamboat and did survey work for the government before becoming a prominent downtown Fargo businessman.
 He also was a former alderman and mayor of the city.